by Igor I. Bussel & Drey A. Pavlov

-But even more alarming to us is the fact that this DMAA saga exposes quite clearly how unscrupulous companies driven by nothing more than profit can game the system using the DSHEA as a shield with such incredibly paltry evidence as a single article that can’t even be found as anything but a reference to support their claim for exemption under the DSHEA.
-While it is not established to any legal certainty, it seems quite clear to these authors that there is a preponderance of evidence demonstrating USPLabs and potentially other DMAA product manufacturers are knowingly selling a synthetically-derived drug and using the popular notion of the Naturalistic Fallacy to market it for significant profits.
+But even more alarming to us is the fact that this DMAA saga exposes quite clearly how unscrupulous companies driven by nothing more than profit can game the system using the DSHEA as a shield, with such incredibly paltry evidence as a single article that can’t even be found as anything but a reference to support their claim for exemption under the DSHEA.
+While it is not established to any legal certainty, it seems quite clear to these authors that there is a preponderance of evidence demonstrating USPLabs and potentially other DMAA product manufacturers are knowingly selling a synthetically-derived drug and using the popular notion of the fallacy of the appeal to nature to market it for significant profits.

 Igor I. Bussel graduated from the University of California, Irvine in 2006 with a BS in Biological Sciences and distinction for excellence in research, and matriculated at the Chicago Medical School at RFUMS as a dual-degree student and has earned an MS in Healthcare Administration and Management.
 Igor recently completed the Doris Duke Clinical Research Fellowship at the University of Pittsburgh ophthalmic imaging research laboratory and will be pursuing residency training in ophthalmology and aspires to become a clinician-scientist.

 Andrey Pavlov Jr. graduated from the University of California, Irvine in 2005 with BS in Biological Sciences and a BA in Anthropology.
 After graduation he worked in the ER at a Level 1 Trauma facility for 3 years and then entered the University of Queensland-Ochsner medical program.
 During this time he lead development of the US Medical Licensing Examination adjunct curriculum for the School of Medicine and was an executive founding member of the Ochsner Medical Student Association of which he was formerly President.
 Drey is currently in his second year of internal medicine residency training and still plans to pursue a Critical Care and Pulmonology fellowship, with specific interest in sepsis, space medicine, and comparative effectiveness research.